-We stress that the particle-size could be treated as a categorical property, where certain particle sizes (categories) were considered in training.
-As such, particle radius would act as a particle type.
+We emphasize that the particle size could be treated as a categorical property, where distinct particle sizes (categories) are considered during training, and the particle radius would act as a particle type.
 However, we were interested in treating the particle radius as a continuous quantity, and in developing a model that predicts the dynamics of a system with any particle size.
-In fact, we tested our trained model on a binary system with particle sizes not present in the training data. \autoref{fig:gt-gnn-test-extra1} and Supplementary Video 2 show the corresponding results.
-The GNN does an excellent job in predicting the particle trajectories despite not seeing these particles sizes during training.
-We should note however, that our GNN does not show equally accurate results for systems involving particles with radii far outside the radius range used in training.
-Similarly, one could use training data that include different fluids, particle materials, particle-fluid interfacial properties, etc. to develop a comprehensive model that captures the impact of various physical properties of the problem.
+To demonstrate this point, we tested our trained model on a system with particle sizes not included in the training data. \autoref{fig:gt-gnn-test-extra1} and Supplementary Video 2 show the corresponding results.
+Remarkably, the GNN accurately predicts the particle trajectories despite not having seen these particle sizes during training.
+For $12$ test cases involving only particle sizes not present during training, the average rollout loss was $9.4\times 10^{-4}$ with a standard deviation of $2\times 10^{-4}$.
+This performance is noteworthy, as the GNN generates predictions for previously unseen particle sizes with a loss comparable to the predictions for particle sizes seen during training.
+We should note, however, that the model's accuracy diminishes for systems involving particles with radii far outside the radius range used in training.
+Similarly, one could use training data that include different fluids, particle materials, particle-fluid interfacial properties, etc. to develop a comprehensive model that captures the impact of various physical properties on the system.

-We briefly discuss a few future works below. \begin{enumerate}[(i)] \item \textbf{Inclusion of Rotation.} An exciting future work is to account for the inevitable rotation of the particles in two and three dimensions.
-For such a problem, orientation and angular velocity of the particles contribute to the node and edge features, and the GNN predicts both the translational and rotational accelerations of the particles during training.
-Since this problem is inherently more complex, it would put our machine learning framework into a more rigorous test.
-The training data can be obtained through either experiments and high-speed-imaging, or a simulation software such as Ansys Fluent.
-However, the former, albeit more appealing to us, faces some challenges in a three-dimensional system (e.g., particles masking each other). \end{enumerate}